-Maybe you have your guitar processor connected to 1 PowerPoint and then you are running an unbalanced lead to a PA in another PowerPoint.
+Maybe you have your guitar processor connected to 1 power point and then you are running an unbalanced lead to a PA on another power point.
 This will give you 2 eath points in the same audio circuit which may create an audible earth loop.

 So how do I fix an earth loop?

 - Try and have all of your amps and pedals in the 1 power point (ideally have a power point with 2-4 outputs), just be careful not to overload the power point.
 Most venues you play at will have all audio and stage power running from the same circuit.

 - Use good quality audio cables.
 The Audio cable itself will not solve an earth loop, but it is a good starting point.

 - If you're going direct into a PA system, use a DI box like ours and try lifting the earth (most DI Boxes have an option to lift the signal earth while keeping the safety earth attached.)
 Warning - never remove the Earth connection on your power cable.
 While this can remove earth loop problems it's extremely dangerous and people have died as the result.